 What is ibuprofen?

-Ibuprofen is an internal analgesic available in over-the-counter (OTC) medicines that temporarily relieve minor aches and pains and reduce fever.
+Ibuprofen is an internal analgesic available in over-the-counter (OTC) medicines that temporarily relieve minor aches and pains and reduce fevers.
 It is also available in prescription-strength medicines.
-Ibuprofen is part of a group of pain relievers and fever reducers called nonsteroidal anti-inflammatory drugs (NSAIDs).
-It may be written as ibuprofen sodium or solubilized ibuprofen, but it is the same active ingredient.
+Ibuprofen is part of a group of pain relievers and fever reducers called non-steroidal anti-inflammatory drugs (NSAIDs).

 Ibuprofen can be the only ingredient in oral pain relievers and fever reducers or it can be found in medicines that treat migraines.
 It is also available in medicines that not only relieve pain or reduce fever, but treat additional symptoms as well, such as occasional sleeplessness, allergies, the multiple symptoms of the common cold, and symptoms associated with menstruation.